Saint Joseph's Hawks men's basketball: History

 Another noted St. Joseph alum who coached for many years in the NBA was Jack McKinney.
 Coach McKinney, who followed Dr. Ramsey as the Hawks' head coach, left St. Joseph's to become an assistant head coach for the Milwaukee Bucks for two years before joining Dr. Ramsey at Portland.
 In 1979, coach McKinney was selected as the head coach of the Los Angeles Lakers.
 His tenure in LA lasted only 14 games when he suffered major injuries in a bicycle accident.
 Assistant Head Coach and another St. Joe alum Paul Westhead took over for the injured McKinney and led LA to the NBA Championship.
 He stayed with the Lakers for three years and left to coach the Chicago Bulls and then the Denver Nuggets.
 He left Denver and became an assistant coach for three other NBA teams retiring in 2009.
 Following recovery from his injuries and with the success of Coach Westhead with the Lakers, McKinney took the head coaching job at the Indiana Pacers.
 After four successful years with Indiana, Coach McKinney ended his career in a nine-game stint with the Kansas City Kings.

 Hawk basketball standout Jim Lynam started his NBA coaching career in 1981 as an assistant in Portland.
-Two years later he got his first head coaching job with the San Diego/LA Clippers.
+Two years later he got his first head coaching job with the San Diego/Los Angeles Clippers.
 After two years in the West Coach Lynam came back home to Philadelphia to be an assistant with 76ers and in 1987 he was named the team's head coach.
 He remained in that position for five years before leaving to coach the Washington Bullets.
 In 1987 he left head coaching to become an assistant for three NBA teams before retiring in 2010.

 Jim O'Brien began his NBA coaching career in 1987 as an assistant with the New York Knicks and then two years later the Boston Celtics.
 In 2001, he was named the Celtics head coach and stayed through part of the 2004 season.
 A year later he was at the helm of the 76ers then left for a four-year stint with the Pacers.
 He finished his coaching career as an assistant for three teams retiring in 2017.

 Matty Guokas, a successful NBA player in his own right, became an assistant coach of the 76ers in 1983.
 He went on to coach Philadelphia from 1985 to 1988.
 He then left the Sixers and took the head coaching position with the Orlando Magic and retired after four seasons.